-17 | International Cooperation

-The regime has allowed an inflow of international assistance in the form of knowledge transfer, capacity-building and other cooperative undertakings but only insofar as these measures have not endangered the regime's existence.
-The terms for delivering food and other goods for humanitarian purposes have always been a source of political tension between North Korea and international donors, as there has always been a strong suspicion among international donors that aid was being diverted to the military and the regime.
-North Korea's level of cooperation has remained at the most elementary level, focused on intermittent emergency humanitarian assistance and small-scale experiments in development aid.
-The above also applies, in the main, to Chinese aid.
-The difference is that Chinese aid has mostly been given directly to the North Korean regime to ensure its survival.
-Along with China's political support in the international arena, this aid is a necessary part of North Korea's long-term strategy.
-This is not necessarily a development strategy, but rather a survival strategy.

-Following the outbreak of the COVID-19 pandemic, in mid-January 2020, a health ministry official said the country was working with the World Health Organization (WHO) to prevent potential coronavirus outbreak.
-In addition, North Korea also requested UNICEF's support for medical supplies and protective equipment.
-At the end of January 2020, North Korea closed its borders and isolated itself further from the international community.
-Nevertheless, some bilateral foreign aid seems to have been given.
-In July 2020, the Swiss Federal Department of Foreign Affairs (FDFA) said disinfection kits were delivered across the Sino-North Korea border.
-The country claims to have zero coronavirus cases and has not revealed its situation to the outside world.
-Meanwhile, according to Daily NK findings in January 2021, it seems that North Korea has begun developing its own coronavirus vaccine at the Biological Industry Research Center of Kim Il-Sung University, using information stolen through hacking activities.
+17 | International Cooperation North Korea's level of cooperation has remained basic and has primarily focused on sporadic emergency humanitarian assistance and small-scale development aid.
+The regime has permitted some international assistance, consisting of knowledge transfer, capacity-building and other cooperative efforts, as long as they do not jeopardize its existence.
+The terms of delivering food and other humanitarian goods have consistently caused political tension between North Korea and its international donors, who have harbored suspicions that aid might be diverted to the regime and military.
+These concerns also extend to Chinese aid.
+However, Chinese assistance has predominantly been provided directly to the North Korean regime to ensure its survival.
+In addition to China's political support on the global stage, this aid is a crucial component of North Korea's long-term survival strategy.
+Following the outbreak of COVID-19 in January 2020, North Korea closed its borders and isolated itself further from the international community.
+Nevertheless, some bilateral foreign aid appears to have been provided.
+In July 2020, the Swiss Federal Department of Foreign Affairs (FDFA) stated that disinfection kits were delivered across the Sino-North Korea border.
+In May 2022, several North Korean aircraft reportedly flew to Shenyang, China, to collect COVID-19-related supplies.
+This marked North Korea's first known international flight since March 2020.
+Additionally, the Ministry of Unification reports that South Korea approved 12 cases of private humanitarian aid shipments, totaling \$4.32 million (KPW 5.52 billion), to North Korea in 2022.
 Relations between the North Korean regime and the international community have always been characterized by mistrust.
 The regime fears that increased contact with the outside world will undermine its own internal security.
 It has persistently tried to limit and manipulate engagement with the international community to its own benefit.
-However, other countries have largely refused to accept North Korea's demands, which have contravened international norms and principles of engagement.
-The mistrust between North Korea and neighboring countries has increased since the mid-2000s particularly on security-related matters due to North Korea's refusal to denuclearize, its accelerated development of nuclear weapons and ballistic missiles, and its military and political provocations directed against South Korea.
+However, other countries have refused to accept North Korea's demands, which have contravened international norms and principles of engagement.
+The mistrust between North Korea and neighboring countries has increased since the mid-2000s, particularly on security-related matters, due to North Korea's refusal to denuclearize, its accelerated development of nuclear weapons and ballistic missiles, and its military and political provocations directed against South Korea.
 With some reluctance, China has consistently agreed with the implementation of increased sanctions against the regime each time North Korea has carried out nuclear or long-range missile tests.

-Effective use of support 2

-Output

-Output

-Description:
+During the Inter-Korean Summit in April 2018, the leaders of North and South Korea jointly adopted the Panmunjom Declaration for Peace, Prosperity and Unification of the Korean Peninsula.
+According to the declaration, the leaders of the two Koreas agreed to eliminate military tension and establish permanent peace on the Korean peninsula.
+However, the situation reversed shortly after.
+In June 2020, North Korea demolished the Inter-Korean Liaison Office in Kaesong.
+Since then, there has been no meaningful attempt to resume dialogue with South Korea.
+Effective use of support